PeterKemner/nvim-nvchad/README.md

 # nvim.

-Rename the folder after cloning to "nvim" (without the ".").
+Rename the folder afther cloning to "nvim".